fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

    no differences.

 3. Understand why the output `Dynamic_txyz.txt` from `Nmag` is different from `OOMMF`.
 This can be demonstrated with the cached data already in the repository by running [Todo3.py](Todo3.py)

+   Marijan: This problem is now solved and it was caused by the Nmag tolerances.
+These tolerances are now reduced and agreement is good.
+We need to discuss whether changing tolerances is ok for standard problem.
+Also, we should remember to remove Todo.py and comparison.pdf files from the repository later.